Volue-Public/energy-mesh-python/docs/source/authentication.rst

 	...

 At this stage it's a good idea to test if the domain controller is reachable from your Linux machine.
-All the following Linux examples run on Ubunut 20.04 LTS::
+All the following Linux examples run on Ubuntu 20.04 LTS::

 	# Ideally your DNS setup includes the domain controller.
 This will